2000 Mauritian general election: Campaign

-There were 43 parties putting forth 535 candidates but the main contest was between the two main coalitions that campaigned on similar platforms with the economy being the dominate election issue.
+There were 43 parties putting forth 535 candidates but the main contest was between the two main coalitions that campaigned on similar platforms with the economy being the dominant election issue.
 The governing Mauritian Labour Party promised to raise civil servants' wages and reduce the prices of drinks while the main opposition attacked corruption.
 Both the government and opposition parties pledged to create 70,000 jobs.

 The campaign was peaceful and election day was quiet with the sale or serving of alcohol banned for two days during the election to prevent trouble.
 Observers from the Southern African Development Community praised the election for its efficient and fair conduct and the high turnout.
 The opposition Mauritian Militant Movement and Militant Socialist Movement parties won a decisive victory almost wiping out the governing party and the Prime Minister Navin Ramgoolam admitted defeat the day after the election.
 Gender activists were disappointed with the results which saw only four seats won by women, a decline on the previous election in 1995.